StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-07-taskrun-etiquette-examples-dont-use.md

 ---
 layout: post
 title: "Task.Run Etiquette Examples: Don't Use Task.Run in the Implementation"
-tags: ["async", ".NET", "ASP.NET"]
 ---

-Last time we looked at [using `Task.Run` for the wrong thing](http://blog.stephencleary.com/2013/11/taskrun-etiquette-examples-using.html) (code that is not CPU-bound).
+Last time we looked at [using `Task.Run` for the wrong thing]({% post_url 2013-11-06-taskrun-etiquette-examples-using %}) (code that is not CPU-bound).
 So let's move on to the proper use case of `Task.Run`: CPU-bound code.
 We start off with some existing code, which synchronously does some heavy calculations.